ryanmarkel/syntaxhighlighter-themes/readme.md

 	- Night

 ##Requests
-If you have a new theme that you would like me to add, fill free to [send me a request](http://kopepasah.com/contact).
-However, note that this theme may not appear exactly as it does in your editor.
+If you have a new theme that you would like me to add, feel free to file a pull request.